 He also felt lightheaded after his bath, whereas I didn’t after mine.
 Again, it’s totally normal, but it’s best to just relax while you drink that second glass of water.
 Keeping yourself hydrated is the best way to assist your body in the detox process and the lightheadedness will subside within a few minutes.

 Note: I get asked all the time about the warning label on Redmond Clay.
-If you’ve ever wondered about the Proposition 65 or lead warnings on Redmond Clay, take a look at this information!
+If you’ve ever wondered about Proposition 65 or lead warnings on Redmond Clay, take a look at this information!

 How Do Epsom Salt and Bentonite Clay Detox?